Skip to content

 • --dry-run — Show what would be synced without making changes

-Edit an existing applied overlay (add files, remove files, or re-select interactively)
+Edit an existing applied overlay

-Usage: repoverlay edit [OPTIONS] <NAME>
+Usage: repoverlay edit [OPTIONS] [NAME] edit <COMMAND>

 • <NAME> — Overlay name or full path (org/repo/name)